lastcolour/GraphicDemo/README.md

     > project.py -proj=DemoApp -build=Debug // make debug build of DemoApp
     > project.py -build=Debug               // build default project (see local-config.ini)
     > project.py -build=Release             // build default project in release

+When first time run **project.py** will be generated file **local-config.ini** where you can specify your default configs for this repo.

 ## Project:
 ### DemoApp